IndaPlus25/task-7-yea/README.md

     System.exit(1);
 }
 ```
-In this example we simply shut down the program if something goes
+In this example, we simply shut down the program if something goes
 wrong.
 In actual "real world" code,
-it is more common to have some form of fallback solution, such as
+it is more common to have some form of a fallback solution, such as
 prompting the user to select a different file if the file was not
 found.